We’re here to discuss some great strategies to make money in sports betting.

 The expression “Any Given Sunday” refers to the possibility of an upset where any team or sportsperson can win, no matter how confident you may feel about a specific outcome.
 You may have an air of confidence about your chosen punt.
-But, there is always a possibility of losing, no matter your confidence levels.
+But, no matter your confidence level, losing is always possible.

-What this means for your bankroll is that you should be discerning when betting on favorites or outcomes that you consider to be a “sure thing.”
-Many gamblers make the mistake of betting big on “sure things” only to get stung by an outside result.
-This can lead them to chase their loss with even bigger bets.
+What this means for your bankroll is that you should be discerning when betting on favourites or outcomes that you consider to be a “sure thing.”
+Many gamblers mistake betting on “sure things” only to get stung by an irrelevant result.
+It can lead them to chase their loss with even bigger bets.
 Then, before they know it, their money has been depleted due to poor bankroll management.

-The golden rule: never engage too much of your bankroll in open play at the same time or on any given bet.
-Imagine that you want to bet on a sports outcome with a 65% win probability, and you have a bankroll of $1,000?
+The golden rule: never engage too much of your bankroll in open play simultaneously or on any given bet.
+Imagine that you want to bet on a sports outcome with a 65% win probability, with a bankroll of $1,000.
 What would happen if you bet the entire $1,000 on this outcome?
 You will have a 35% chance of losing that bet and devastating your bankroll.

+If you want to know how to make money in sports betting, time is money.
 That would mean starting from scratch and having to build up your bankroll again.
-The problem with this is that it takes time, dedication, and resilience – things that are in short supply after deflating losses.
-If you want to know how to make money in sports betting, well, time is money.
-There are many tips and guidelines online about how you should spread your bankroll on sports bets.
+This problem is that it takes time, dedication, and resilience – things in short supply after deflating losses.
+There are many tips and guidelines online about spreading your bankroll on sports bets.
 But, many of these estimates are way off the mark.

-You can easily adjust the size of your bets if you are on a winning streak and your bankroll has grown healthily.
+You can easily adjust the size of your bets if you are on a winning streak and your bankroll has thrived.
 Although, as mentioned above, we caution against being overconfident with your choices.
-Our recommendation of betting 1% to 5% of your bankroll at any given time prevents you from damaging losses.
+Our recommendation of betting 1% to 5% of your bankroll any time prevents you from damaging losses.
 It also ensures that any winnings you accumulate will return a tidy profit.